runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 age of the Ældar, before the modern fae tribes were formed, and as such are rather different than modern fae.

+## Fae Cities

+Vast majority of fae populaton exist in small to medium size tribes (between 10 and 60 individuals) spanning a single extended familly.

+However, there are a few larger fae population centers.
+ - The shapeshifter comune in western Eaos is probably the largest of these, at several thousand individuals.
+ - There is one very large selkie settlement of a little over a thousand individuals on the Mhidda coastline, which also hosts a couple of wolf-fae families.
+ - Few more large selkie settlements of a few hundered individuals each, which probably qualify as small towns
+ - Steamspring den is an ancient wolf fae settlement encompassing an extensive network of caves and geothermal pools.
+It has grown to several hundred individuals, an order of magnitude larger than what would otherwise be considered a large wolf fae tribe, and has a fairly unique hierarchy.
+ - Midh'fae meeting place has a moderate number of permanent inhabitants, with a disproportionate volume of shamans, although is still smaller than most of the other examples here.
+ It is mainly unique in that its population comes from a wide variety of tribes.
+ - Queen's Valley in Quon Xi hosts a large, mixed population of thal'fae.
+ - The Xhao'fae in Kita Lau have a couple of large towns (several hundered to a couple thousand individuals), which also host Ael'xhal and the occasional Xhal'fae.

+Additionally, the Free Cities hosts the largest population of fae permanantly living among primarly non-fae Ael.